gSchool/sdi-capstone-base/README.md

 # SmartSheets v0.0

-### SmartSheets is a better way to store and share data.
+### SmartSheets is a better way to store and share data

 #